TeamSHEILD/Breeze/README.md

 # Breeze
 <br /> Breeze is a open source (as you can see) Discord bot that focuses on Fun and Entertainment.
 We do not focus very much on Moderation/Utility.
 We try our best to make Breeze as user friendly as possible without having to set anything up.
 Feel free to make a pull request.

-Keep in mind any pull requests will be ours under the copyright shown below.
+<br /> **Keep in mind any pull requests will be ours under the copyright shown below.**

 # Basic Rundown On Our Copyright License